Current Research

 I drew this graphical abstract for a paper I coauthored to explain how we examine patterns in past extinction events (and the recovery of ecosystems afterwards) with processes related to organismal physiology and changes in oceanic temeperature and oxygen.
 Much of the work I do involves investigating potential links of biogeographic recovery patterns of benthic marine ecosystems to these physiological concepts.

-My work mainly involves marine invertebrate fossils, namely mollusks such as clams and snails, since they are globally widespread and have a rich stratigraphic record, which means that their preserved fossils span much of the 542 million year history of visible life.
+My work mainly involves marine invertebrate fossils, namely mollusks such as clams and snails.
+These fossils are globally widespread and have a rich stratigraphic record, which means their fossil record spans much of the 542 million year history of visible life.

 Along with biogeographic and paleo-ecological analyses, I am training to taxonomically identify bivalves (ex: clams), gastropods (ex: snails) and brachiopods from my study area and period.
-These are not my study specimens, but I snapped a pic of these lovely fossil bivalves during a trip in Capitola beach, CA. These fossils are 5 million years old!
+These are not my study specimens, but I snapped a pic of these lovely fossil bivalves during a field trip with our interns in Capitola beach, CA. These fossils are 5 million years old!

-My father, a retired stratigrapher who worked on the stratigraphy of the same site I am sampling my fossils from (40 years ago!), lent his expertise in the area and collaborated with us on one of my projects in Saudi!
+My father, a retired professor who specializes in stratigraphy, worked on the stratigraphy of the same site I am sampling my fossils from (40 years ago!) and lent his expertise in the area and collaborated with us on one of my projects in Saudi!